panoply/vscode-liquid/README.md

 </summary>
 <p>

 Format rules for JavaScript within Shopify section `{% javascript %}` tags.
-These rules will not be applied to content within `<script>` HTML tags, those are ignored.
+These rules will not be applied to in the formatting of HTML `<script>` tags.

 </p>
 <p>